nelsonfigueroa/personal-finance/README.md

 ## Running Locally

+**Note: Running with Docker is currently broken and I will attempt to fix once Ruby 3.3.1 is out.
+I recommend just running this like any other Rails app locally.
+There's plenty of guides out there :)**

 You can run this application locally using Docker.

 Build the app and set up the database container: